eayvali/Computing-Motion-Derivatives-from-6DoF-Noisy-Pose-Measurements/README.md

 ## Computing Motion Derivatives from 6DoF Noisy Pose Measurements

-Generating ground truth 6DoF pose, velocity and acceleration data is crucial to verify many algorithms in robotics.
+Generating ground truth 6DoF pose, velocity, and acceleration data is crucial to verify many algorithms in robotics.
 This repository implements [1] with some modification to estimate translational and angular velocity and acceleration from a given sequence of pose measurements.
 The rotation is represented as a unit quaternion.
 The implementation assumes constant rotational and translational acceleration in body coordinates.
 The estimation of translational and rotational derivatives are decoupled, and the motion curve is approximated as a three step motion: half rotation, translation and half rotation as shown below.

 ![rtr_motion](./figs/rtr_motion.png)